LivingLegacyMedia/vowbound/chapter_06.md

 "Do you."
 She studied him for a moment.
 "Let me guess—merchant?
 No, too poor.
 Messenger?
 Close, but not quite."
 Her eyes narrowed.
 "Ledger-keeper.
 You have that look.
 Like you see numbers in everything."

-Despite himself, Cassian smiled.
+A hint of a smile crossed his face.
 "That obvious?"

 "It takes one to know one."
 She gestured to the empty chair across from her.
 "I'm Mira.
 And I'm trying to figure out if I can afford to stay in this city another three days or if I need to give up and go home."